thierrydrmv/pixels-art/README.md

 ## 📝 About

-The **Pixels Art** project is an html, css page where you can create art by clicking in the color pallet.
+The **Pixels Art** project is an html, css page where you can create art by clicking in the color palette.

 ---